-Marvel Cinematic Universe: Full list of post-credit scenes
+Marvel Cinematic Universe post-credits scenes: All the easter eggs explained

 - Where to find them: Before the credits and at the end of credits

-The first Guardians of the Galaxy has two post-credit scenes, and both of them fit well with the film's funny streak.
+The first Guardians of the Galaxy has two post-credits scenes, and both of them fit well with the film's funny streak.

 The first scene is before the credits and sees now-Baby Groot (Vin Diesel) dancing while Drax (Dave Bautista) sharpens his knives.
 The second scene sees The Collector (Benicio Del Toro) sitting amongst the ruins of his collection before the Russian space dog Cosmos comes and licks his face, which grosses Howard the Duck.